-Use this next-level hack to train Gmail to work your way
+This next-level hack trains Gmail to work the way you think

 The first step to repurposing Gmail’s inbox tabs is to think about which of the existing tabs you actually use—and which would be good candidates for repurposing.
 For most people, the Social and Forums tabs are going to be the ones best suited to this, since their default purposes aren’t all that critical for most of us.

 The Social tab, as you’d expect, is designed to hold messages from social networks, media-sharing sites, and the like, while the Forums tab is meant for messages from online groups, discussion boards, and mailing lists.
-Unless you get a ton of messages that fit either description (and you really like the idea of having those messages separated out into their own standalone sections), it’s pretty easy to give those up.
+Unless you get a ton of messages that fit either description (and you really like the idea of having those messages separated out into their own stand-alone sections), it’s pretty easy to give those up.

 Next, think about what new role you’d like your repurposed tab to serve—what type of emails you receive that’d be helpful to have removed from your Primary inbox, where they demand the most immediate attention, and instead placed into their own special area.